AndnixSH/AndnixSH/README.md

 ### Hi there 👋

-Android modder on Platinmods.com
+Android modder from Platinmods.com

-### Scam warning

-**AndnixSH and AndnixSH1 on Telegram are fake.
-Please block and report him if you have seen him.
-I don't use Telegram, it's a full of scam!**
+**For privacy and security reason, I do not use social medias, not even Youtube.
+So if you encounter my name "AndnixSH" on social medias, then it is likely to be fake.
+Block and report if you have seen them.**

 ### Repos